mschroen/Science.md/README.md

 ## Figures

 - Figure files are located in the folder `fig/`
 - Always try to create `.pdf` files to assure high-quality figures.
 Only for pure photographs `.jpg` is acceptable.
-- After adding or changing `.pdf` figures, go to `fig/` and run `pdf2png.bat`.
+After adding or changing `.pdf` figures, go to `fig/` and run `pdf2png.bat`.
 This will convert all `.pdf` figures to `.png` equivalents, which are easier to visualize in text editors, Word, and web browsers.
 - Add figures to the Markdown text using `![caption](../fig/name.png){#fig:label}`.
 Use the  `.png` extension even for `.pdf` figures, to make them visible for Typora, Word, HTML.
 The PDF compiled output will always use the corresponding `.pdf` file.

 ## Literature

 Add a citation using `@Eistein1905` or `[see also @Eistein1905]`.
 The corresponding name must be appended to `lit/references.bib`.
-Those BibTeX entries can be found everywhere in the internet, e.g. using the *google scholar*  search engine or export from any reference manager.
+Those BibTeX entries can be found everywhere in the internet, e.g. using the *google scholar* search engine or the export feature of any reference manager.

 ## Compile